 And now: I’ve met David Chivers on two occasions through his work with the Lenfest AI Collaborative and Fellowship Program – and both times I was struck by his fun personality and deep knowledge as a strategist and consultant.
 Among many things, he used to be President and Publisher of The Des Moines Register.
 I’m glad he took my questions!

-Three Questions with David Chivers
+Four Questions with David Chivers

 Hands on: There’s an easy way to unlock LLM diversity and get more creative outputs instead of bland, boring slop?
 Well, count me in.
 Researchers published a paper where they propose a technique they call “verbalized sampling” and from the numbers, it sounds promising.